 I hope you enjoy reading our class page.
 Topic information will be updated ready for the start of each topic which is approximately each half term.
 Latest news will be updated fortnightly on a Thursday.
 Photographs will be updated after an event.

-The Year Two staff team consists of Mrs Hughes and Mrs. Wood.
-Mrs Questa will also be working in year 2 over the week.
+The Year Two staff team consists of Mrs Hughes and Mrs. Meek.
+Mrs Questa will also be working alongside year 2 over the week.

 Reading books will be changed on Monday, Wednesday and Friday.